fechbmaster/3DNIRmapper/README.md

     </rotation>
 </data>
 ```
-It can contain either euler or quaternion rotation although quaternions are highly recommended.
+It can contain either euler or quaternion rotation - although quaternions are highly recommended.
 For every texture to map there must be an .xml file with the same file name providing those parameters.
 An example can be found in nirmapper/resources/xmlExample/.

 ### example

-The second cli call creates a cube, tooth or elefant example:
+The second cli call creates a cube, tooth or elephant example:

 ```bash
 Usage: nirmapper example [OPTIONS] DST